 Making a purchase is an act of trust for a customer.
 They’re trusting that you’ll protect their financial information and provide them with the product or service you promised to deliver.
 You can keep customer’s financial information secure by using a trusted third-party like PayPal to handle your business transactions.

 But don’t stop there.
-As a precaution, you should also have a second payment system like Google Wallet or Skrill.
+As a precaution, you may also want to have a second payment system like Stripe.
 This gives you the ability to keep your business running and protect new customers if you suspect your PayPal account has been compromised.

 Securing Your Content By Branding It